 Hey everybody!
-Today we're really psyched to share some new songs with you, in the form of a new EP called GL (aka Good Luck).
+We're really psyched to share some new songs with you, in the form of a new EP called GL (aka Good Luck).

 We recorded these four songs around the same time that we made our second record, GN, which came out on Topshelf last summer.
 We see this new EP as a companion piece to GN, as an extension of where our heads were at during that place in time.